mandliya/mandliya.github.io/_posts/2024-11-05-LLM_inference_2.md

 ### Graphics Processing Units (GPUs)

 Originally developed for graphics rendering, GPUs have become a powerful tool for deep learning tasks due to their parallel processing capabilities.
 Their architecture is well-suited for high-throughput matrix calculations, which are essential for tasks like LLM inference.
-GPUs are particularly popular in data centers for training and inference at scale, with models like NVIDIA Tesla, AMD Radeon, and Intel Xe being widely used in both cloud and on-premises environments.
+GPUs are particularly popular in data centers for training and inference at scale.
+GPUs like NVIDIA Tesla, AMD Radeon, and Intel Xe being widely used in both cloud and on-premises environments.

 ### Tensor Processing Units (TPUs)